 Location: Macfarlane Park

 1700 N. MacDill Ave

-Raquetball courts - eastern and western facades.
+Racquetball courts - eastern and western facades.

 Artists: Edgar Sanchez Cumbas & Jay Giroux

 This year, Cumbas completed a new mural on the western façade, this time, partnering with local artist, Jay Giroux.
-This mural, titled Measured, conveys the spirit of sportsmanship and the dedication to overcome adversity.
+This mural, titled Measured, conveys the spirit of sportsmanship and the dedication to overcoming adversity.

 The mural represents many sports played at the park, such as basketball and tennis, but also highlights boxing, a sport that was popular in West Tampa years ago.
 Featured in the mural are Fernando “Ferdie” Pacheco, M.D., and Joe “King” Roman.
 Pacheco, was a physician and cornerman for world heavyweight boxing champion, Muhammad Ali, and numerous other boxing champions.
-Roman, Puerto Rico’s first world heavyweight championship challenger and Tampa resident, is featured in the mural as a symbol of motivation, inspiration and determination.
+Roman, Puerto Rico’s first world heavyweight championship challenger and Tampa resident, is featured in the mural as a symbol of motivation, inspiration, and determination.

 Ferdie Pacheco was also an accomplished painter, author, and Ybor City native.
 Roman embodies the idea of moving forward and determination.
 After his boxing career, he nourished Tampa’s blue-collar workforce through his catering business.
 Roman’s daughter, Selina, is a local well-established artist and photographer.